-In exchange for a premium, life insurance companies will grant a payment known as a death benefit to beneficiaries once the policyholder has passed away.
-A beneficiary can be one or more individuals, a trust, an estate or even an organization.
+Once you sign up for a policy and pay your premiums, life insurance companies agree to grant a payment known as a death benefit to beneficiaries once the policyholder dies.
+Policyholders choose their beneficiaries, which can be one or more individuals, a trust, an estate or even an organization.

-In some cases, such as after a terminal illness diagnosis, you may access a portion of your life insurance funds while you are still alive with an insurance rider known as an accelerated death benefit.
-You’ll need to have evidence of a qualifying condition or situation according to your life insurance contract.
+Some types of policies will let you access a portion of your life insurance funds while you are still alive if you’re diagnosed with a terminal illness, provided you have an insurance rider known as an accelerated death benefit.
+You’ll need to have evidence of a condition or situation that qualifies per your life insurance contract.

 Once disbursed, beneficiaries can use the money from the life insurance policy for whatever they want.
-Examples include:
+Typical uses include:

 - Covering everyday expenses like groceries or household essentials